Neurodisability clinical outcomes

 Continuous improvement

-The Paediatric Osteogenesis Imperfecta National Team (POINT) has been developed as a national multidisciplinary team (MDT) of therapy, nursing, psychology, and social work professionals involved in the care of children and young people with OI.
+The Paediatric Osteogenesis Imperfecta National Team (POINT) has been developed as a national MDT of therapy, nursing, psychology, and social work professionals involved in the care of children and young people with OI.
 The current chair of POINT is the OI Clinical Specialist Physiotherapist at GOSH.
 The approach has been recognised by NHS England for its uniqueness and excellence in national collaborative MDT working for families with OI.

-This information was published in October 2025.
+This information was published in November 2025.